 And then to that, I’ve heard the response about how we all “should” care because what if her test came back with a “false positive” – like in the story, above?
 It’s a legitimate concern, but it certainly doesn’t capture the enormity of the situation.
 And in fact, I think that reasoning represents a much more sinister problem.

 This isn’t about protecting only the “good” portion of the population.
 This isn’t about “us” vs. “them” in some kind of perverted extension of the War on Drugs.
-This about all women and the way that a pregnant person has been demoted to the lowest class level in any given society – a sort of universal serfdom, whereby pregnant women are deemed to owe their bodies and their very lives to society as a whole.
-Where women are people, but the lowest forms of people; where a pre-formed human contained within her fleshy walls, under her pumping heart, fed by her own blood, may be deemed in competition with and superior to the one holding it’s very potential.
+This about all patients and the way that pregnant people are deemed to owe their bodies and their very lives to society as a whole.
+Where women are people, but the lowest forms of people; where a pre-formed human contained within her fleshy walls, under her pumping heart, fed by her own blood, may be deemed in competition with and superior to the one holding its very potential.

 These “for the good of the baby” assertions reveal an age-old social construct that places women under the squeaky white shoe of her superiors.